 The Battle

-Historical depiction related to Battle of Cahul (1574) — early modern conflict in the Romanian lands
+Historical map or illustration showing the Battle of Cahul (1574): Historical depiction related to Battle of Cahul (1574) — early modern conflict in the Romanian lands

 Historical depiction related to Battle of Cahul (1574) — early modern conflict in the Romanian lands (c.
 1574) — Bogdan Molea.
 Public domain.

-Heavy rains rendered Moldavian artillery useless; boyar defections to the Ottomans during battle sealed Moldavia's fate.
+Heavy rains rendered Moldavian artillery useless; boyar defections to the Ottomans during battle sealed Moldova's fate.
 John surrendered on condition his men be spared, but the Ottomans massacred the survivors and executed John by having him torn apart by camels.

 Casualties & Outcome